StackVista/stackstate-docs/stackpacks/integrations/vsphere.md

 ## Prerequisites

-* StackState Agent V2 must be installed on a single machine which can connect to VSphere VCenter and StackState. \(See the [StackState Agent V2 StackPack](agent.md) for more details\)
+* [StackState Agent V2 StackPack](/stackpacks/integrations/agent.md) must be installed on a single machine that can connect to VSphere VCenter and StackState.
 * A VSphere VCenter instance must be running.

 ### Network communication